jackmcarthur/bgw_quick_start/README.md

   kgrid.x kgridq.inp kgridq.out kgridq.log
   ```
   4. Use these grids in the `bands` calculations used for `WFN` and `WFNq`.
 *  See tutorials, but note that semiconductors and insulators can generally be calculated with somewhat coarse k-grids.
-Metals however require very fine k-grid sampling to resolve the Fermi surface. `Epsilon` and `Sigma` are compatible with
+Metals however require very fine k-grid sampling to resolve the Fermi surface. `Epsilon` and `Sigma` are also compatible with occupation smearing, though note the treatment is somewhat simple (occupations < 0.95 are considered unoccupied).
+*  TODO: pw2bgw kgrid info

 ### Considerations for certain systems: